Quality and efficiency’s key to our approach when it comes... Read more

 25 October 2021

-There’s been a period of consolidation within the managing agent sector recently, one which can often lead to challenges as multiple teams, systems and processes inevitably come together under one roof.
+There’s been a period of consolidation and business transformation within the managing agent sector recently, one which can often lead to challenges as multiple teams, systems and processes inevitably come together under one roof.

 In addition to challenges around data migration (click here for 6 steps on effective data migration), the new enlarged organisation will have new people, different systems and alternative processes to harmonise.

 Often the smaller entity will be absorbed by the larger, following the existing processes and migrating systems.
-But such a change can be an opportunity to review and streamline all existing approaches, ensuring the newly enlarged entity’s as efficient as possible and able to make future acquisitions with a clear roadmap for further consolidation.
+But such a change can be a business transformation opportunity to review and streamline all existing approaches, ensuring the newly enlarged entity’s as efficient as possible and able to make future acquisitions with a clear roadmap for further consolidation.

 When it comes to reviewing your teams and methods, we would suggest breaking the task down into three core components.
 All activity undertaken by your teams are influenced by the people, the processes and the technology.